 What are the long-term solar benefits in finance?

 There are several, but it only makes sense to lock in that fixed payment.
 What does that mean?
 Well, it’s getting into solar either out-of-pocket or as an excellent financing option with a low-interest rate.

 Does that sound familiar to you?
 It should be the same scenario as locking in a fixed mortgage rate vs. an adjustable-rate mortgage (ARM).
 Let’s talk about the correlation between the two.

 ARM, Rent, PPA, and Solar Leasing

-Solar PPA and leasing may get you into the benefits of solar energy at a lower price, but they are not suitable for long-term investments.
+Solar PPA and leasing may get you into the benefits of solar energy at a lower price, but they are unsuitable for long-term investments.
 What they do is:

 - Trap you into long-term contracts where you still pay for your energy instead of being energy independent.

-- Give your solar company freedom to escalate your rates just like a traditional utility company.
+- Give your solar company the freedom to escalate your rates like a traditional utility company.

 - Take away any tax or rebate incentives from you and give them to your new energy collectors.

 When you get into these agreements, you lose all of the decision power and freedom that solar is meant to provide, just like getting a place to live that you don’t own, or your mortgage company can change the conditions when it suits them.
 Your “partners” make the profits and reap all the rewards, not you.